BitVM/garbled-snark-verifier/README.md

 ```

 ## Security Notes
 - Uses Free‑XOR and half‑gates; AES‑NI or BLAKE3 acts as the PRF/RO for garbling.
-Review cryptographic assumptions before production use.
+Review cryptographic assumptions before any serious use.
 - Arithmetic is in Montgomery form; take care when intermixing with non‑Montgomery values.
 - Library code avoids panics where practicable; tests use fixed seeds for determinism.
+- Not audited; experimental code.
+Do not treat as a drop‑in production 2PC/MPC verifier.

 ## Contributing
 - Start with `src/gadgets/groth16.rs` and BN254 submodules for verifier logic.